zirs3d/balancer-guide/README.md

 ## \$BAL Annual rewards / IL protection

-The yield generated on IHF token Balancer pools derives from swap fees of in the range of 119 basis points (per trade), in addition to annual BAL distribution rewards.
+The yield generated on the IHF token Balancer pools derives from swap fees of 119 basis points (per trade), in addition to annual BAL distribution rewards.
-To show how pairing IHF tokens within the pool; using a higher ratio than 50/50, serves as protection against impermanence loss (IL) in the following examples:
+To show how pairing IHF tokens within the pool; by using a higher ratio than 50/50 serves as protection against impermanence loss (IL), as seen in the following examples:

 ### Pool A
 Pairs with _WETH_, ratio factor of 0.80